Masahiko Suzuki: Continued title reign

 Suzuki faced the reigning K-1 World GP Super Bantamweight champion Akihiro Kaneko at The Match 2022 on June 19, 2022.
 The bout was scheduled for the undercard of The Match 2022, headlined by Takeru Segawa and Tenshin Nasukawa.
 He won the fight by majority decision, with scores of 30–28, 30–29 and 29–29.

 Suzuki faced the former Shootboxing super bantamweight champion Seiki Ueyama at RISE WORLD SERIES 2022 Osaka on August 21, 2022.
 He won the fight by unanimous decision, after an extra fourth round was contested.

 Suzuki faced the former ISKA World Bantamweight champion and the 2020 RISE Dead or Alive tournament winner Shiro at RISE WORLD SERIES / SHOOTBOXING-KINGS on December 25, 2022.
 He lost the fight by majority decision, with scores of 30–29, 30–29 and 29–29.

 Suzuki faced the two-time K-1 World Super bantamweight Grand Prix runner-up Masashi Kumura at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 He lost the fight by unanimous decision, with all three judges scoring the bout 30–28 for Kumura.
 Suzuki was knocked down by a jab early in the second round, which proved to be the pivotal moment of the bout, as the other two rounds were scored as a draw.

+Suzuki faced Imad Salhi in a non-title bout at RISE 171 on August 18, 2023.
+He won the fight by a second-round knockout.